xbeat/Machine-Learning/README.md

+## The Ultimate Guide to Python Lists

+Introduction to Python Lists

+Python lists are versatile and powerful data structures that allow you to store and manipulate collections of items.
+They are ordered, mutable, and can contain elements of different data types.
+Lists are fundamental to Python programming and are used in a wide variety of applications.

 ## Understanding Kolmogorov-Arnold Networks in Python

 Understanding Kolmogorov-Arnold Networks (KANs) KANs are a type of neural network architecture inspired by dynamical systems theory.
 They are particularly well-suited for modeling complex, non-linear systems, making them useful for fraud detection in supply chains.
 Code Example: